You Never Even Call Me by My Name: Content

 Goodman, in his versions, commented that there were some other ideas he missed, including farms, Dallas, divorce, dead dogs like Old Shep, and Christmas.
 He also mentioned, in various performances, Freddy Fender, Charlie Rich and Charlie the Tuna instead of Jennings, and his name on the sign was a neon sign hanging over "the bar I used to own," with the verse likewise restructured to fit without Coe's name.

-Coe's recording of "You Never Even Called Me by My Name" is accompanied mainly by resonator guitar, pedal steel guitar, electric guitar and bass guitar.
+Coe's recording is accompanied mainly by resonator guitar, pedal steel guitar, electric guitar and bass guitar.

 Chart performance

 "You Never Even Called Me by My Name" by David Allan Coe spent 17 weeks on the Billboard country singles charts, peaking at number eight.